fisca-ai/fisca/src/content/homepage/en/index.md

       content: "Privacy by design.
 We understand privacy.
 Your data never leaves Switzerland"
     - name: "Bill understanding"
       icon: "/images/phone.svg"
-      content: "Scan or upload your bill to understand what each item is about."
+      content: "Scan or upload your bill to understand what each item is team."

 # app
 app: